Using Logstash for Data Migration

 Start the configured migration task in the Logstash cluster.

-3. Select a configuration file whose status is Available, and click Start.
+- On the Configuration Center page, select the newly created configuration file, whose status is Available, and click Start.
 In the pipeline list, the Events column shows number of tasks processed by each stage of the pipeline.

-1. On the Elasticsearch cluster management page, select the source Elasticsearch cluster Source-ES or the destination Elasticsearch cluster Dest-ES, and click Access Kibana in the Operation column to access the Kibana console.
+- In the Elasticsearch cluster list, select the source Elasticsearch cluster Source-ES or the destination Elasticsearch cluster Dest-ES, and click Access Kibana in the Operation column to access the Kibana console.

 GET _cat/indices